-- To ensure isolation can operate correctly on the system, the installer checks that the system has a minimum set of resources before it installs Bromium software.
+10. To ensure isolation can operate correctly on the system, the installer checks that the system has a minimum set of resources before it installs Bromium software.
 Any issues are displayed in the Minimum Requirements window.
-If a check fails, correct the issue before proceeding. - 10.
-Click Finish to complete installation and initialize isolation later in the Desktop Console.
-To initialize isolation immediately, click Next and then click Next again after initialization is complete. - 11.
-To complete the installation, click Close.
+If a check fails, correct the issue before proceeding.
+For information about error messages, go to the Bromium Support site.